jkenlooper/puzzle-massive/docs/development.md

 starts the services used for Puzzle Massive.
 These services should then automatically start up if the virtual machine is rebooted.

+The shell-init-dev-local provision script can be run multiple times as needed since it is idempotent.
+For example, if the `.env` file has been modified (and `vagrant rsync` has uploaded it to the virtual machine) then executing this provisioning script is necessary.

 ```bash
 # Vagrant virtual machine uses this port on the host to forward to the guest.
 # Pass along the forwarded port so redirects will work right.